anasplat/xmcloud-foundation-head-dev/README.md

 ### Getting Started Guide

 For developers new to XM Cloud you can follow the Getting Started Guide on the [Sitecore Documentation Site](https://doc.sitecore.com/xmc) to get up and running with XM Cloud.
-This will walk you through the process of creating a new XM Cloud Project, provisioning an Environment, deploying the NextJs Starter Kit, and finally creating your first Component.
+This will walk you through the process of creating a new XM Cloud Project, provisioning an Environment, deploying the Next.js Starter Kit, and finally creating your first Component.

 ### Running the Next.js Starter Kit